smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # SCONE Signal Applicability for the mobile networks

 - Client-application endpoint MUST initiate a SCONE HINT to assist network element with flow detection for any SCONE compliant application traffic.

-- Client-application endpoint MAY send acknowledgement receipt of throughput advisory signal from the network element using the SCONE signal.

 - SCONE signaling MUST NOT require changes to how a CSP determintes its video policy for a given flow.
 (No dependency between a CSP's video policy and the SCONE protocol).